By Erik Marcus

 Restaurants Are Rapidly Becoming More Vegan-Friendly

-It’s easy to improve the vegan options in your community.
+It’s easy to increase the vegan options in your community.
 Just use platforms like meetup.com to organize restaurant gatherings with other vegans.
-Many non-vegetarian restaurants will gladly prepare special vegan menus for large gatherings.
+Many independently restaurants will gladly prepare special vegan menus for large gatherings.
 All you need to do is work things out with the owner in advance.

 Even if the place you live in isn’t yet vegan-friendly, one day it will be.
 And you can be a driving force to speed that transition.